-A violet satin jacket with a colorful logo embroidered on the back and my name stitched in silver on the front changed my life.
-Not as significantly as gainful employment in my chosen field had, but a personal positive nonetheless.
+A violet satin jacket changed my life.
+It had the colorful logo of the media company I worked for embroidered on the back and my name stitched in silver on the front.
+Of course, it didn’t affect me as significantly as gainful employment in my chosen field, but it symbolized a personal positive nonetheless.

-I was a degreed artist with programming skills and a talent for technology hired to do computer-based video graphics and animation for a hard-charging post production company.
-After a couple of months, they gave me this satin jacket, the kind that was all the rage in media businesses of the early 1980’s.
+I was a degreed artist with programming skills and a talent for technology hired to do computer-based video graphics and animation for Video Post and Transfer, a hard-charging post-production company.
+After a couple of months, I proved myself.
+As motivation, they gave me this satin jacket, the kind that was all the rage in media businesses of the early 1980’s.

-A good gig, though it didn’t hide the fact that I was mostly a computer geek.
-Somewhat more aesthetic and outgoing, but a nerd nonetheless.
-I was skinny, none too tall, and sporting a large Seventies mustache.
-Then suddenly, I was a thing.
+It was a great gig, though it didn’t change the fact that I was just a computer geek.
+Somewhat more aesthetic and outgoing, maybe, but a nerd nonetheless.
+I was skinny, none too tall, and sported a large Seventies mustache.
+But with this jacket, suddenly I was a thing.

-Yet still a techie at heart, and you know how suave and studly we as a cultural subgroup can be.
-For example: once I agreed to meet a group of associates at a strip club in a lame stab at a bachelor party for a video engineer, a nice guy.
+I agreed to meet a group of associates at a strip club in a lame stab at a bachelor party for a video engineer.
+A nice guy.
 I arrived about three minutes before the rest of the group and took a seat in a raised area near the front door.
-Looking towards the back of the building the left wall held three semi-circular stages, each with a mostly naked woman lethargically working the beat.
-Along the right wall was a 30-foot long bar topped by a second floor filled with racks of electronic equipment driving the sound systems and special effects.
-A galaxy of little lights.
+Looking towards the back of the building, I saw that the left wall held three semi-circular stages, each with a good-looking, mostly naked woman lethargically working the beat.
+Along the right wall was a 30-foot long bar topped by a second floor stuffed with racks of electronic equipment driving the sound systems and special effects; a galaxy of little lights.

-As my party entered and made their way toward the center of the club, every one of them, every single heterosexual one of them, checked out the wall of electronics first.
+As my party entered and made their way toward the center of the club, I watched every one of them, every single, heterosexual one of them, check out the wall of electronics first.

-On another night, wearing my satin jacket, I met a producer and an audio engineer at a bar to listen to a band for an upcoming job.
+One night, wearing my satin jacket, I met a producer and an audio engineer, along with their wives, at a bar to listen to a band for an upcoming job.
 Between sets, we tried to discuss the project while being repeatedly interrupted by a busty young woman traveling between her table and the bar.
-“Just a’squeezin’ by”, she’d say with a wiggle of her pertinent parts.
-She was on her third squeeze-by before my obviously-married comrades, with some exasperation, pointed out she was trying to get my attention.
+“Just a’squeezin’ by,” she’d say with a wiggle of her pertinent parts.
+She was on her third breast-pressing squeeze-by before my comrades, with some exasperation, pointed out that she was trying to get my attention.

-Now hip, I became a regular at a diner catering to the bohemian crowd.
+About that time, a friend introduced me to a small cafe catering to the bohemian crowd.
+I became a regular.
 Beating the surge one weekday morning, I sat alone at a table for two.
 In minutes the line—there was always a line—would lengthen radically.
 Naturally, sharing tables was the community norm.

-Turning the page of my newspaper, I looked up into the expectant eyes of a stylish, attractive woman well more than a decade my senior.
+Turning the page of my newspaper, I looked up into the expectant eyes of a chic, attractive woman well more than a decade my senior.
 “Please,” I said, gesturing toward the empty chair.

 Noticing her wedding ring as she sat, I returned to breakfast and news.
-After getting herself arranged she began to stare at me.
-I turned to her and delivered what I thought was a polite, noncommital smile.
-Her eyes narrowed, but she said nothing.
-Thinking I was taking the hint, I made a big deal of returning my attention to the paper.
+After getting herself arranged, she cleared her throat.
+I lowered my paper and delivered a polite, noncommittal smile.
+Her eyes narrowed to what I interpreted to be accusatory slits, but she said nothing.
+Thinking I was taking the hint, I made a big deal of returning my attention to the newspaper.

 She pulled a pack of cigarettes and a matchbook from her purse.
-Eyeing me again, she tapped one out and dangled it loosely in her fingers.
+After tapping one out, she dangled it loosely in her fingers.

-Abruptly, she struck a match, lit up and somewhat loudly blew the smoke toward the ceiling.
-With a flourish, she then propped her elbow on the table and absently waved the glowing ember of her cigarette between us.
+I heard a long sigh and peeked over the top of my paper.
+Eyeing me with an implacable gaze, my tablemate struck a match, lit up, and somewhat loudly blew the smoke toward the ceiling.
+With a flourish, she propped her elbow on the table and waved the glowing ember of her cigarette between us.

 She sighed again, a little louder.